Classic Fairshare Algorithm

 calculating fairshare priories.

-If all users in an account is configured with
+If all users in an account are configured with

 the result is that all the jobs drawing from that account will get the same